adityapk00/zqw-docs/docs/troubleshooting.md

 !!! info "Potentially slow wallet rescan"
     Depending on the number of addresses in your wallet (particularly shielded addresses) a wallet rescan can be slow.
 Simply leave it running until the process is complete.

 If you need to perform a wallet rescan due to missing transactions or balance errors you will need to start `zcashd` with the `-rescan` option.
-There are a couple of methods to achieve this and this process will be improved in future versions of the zec-qt-wallet.
+There are a couple of methods to achieve this and this process will be improved in future versions of the ZecWallet.

 ### Via an external `zcashd`

-If you are running the embedded `zcashd` you will need to run `zcashd` externally to run the rescan and once complete you can safely shut down the external `zcashd` and run zec-qt-wallet as normal.
-With zec-qt-wallet closed open a terminal/command prompt and run the following command depending on your platform (and adjust accordingly to match your system if required).
+If you are running the embedded `zcashd` you will need to run `zcashd` externally to run the rescan and once complete you can safely shut down the external `zcashd` and run ZecWallet as normal.
+With ZecWallet closed open a terminal/command prompt and run the following command depending on your platform (and adjust accordingly to match your system if required).

 * Windows (installer): `cmd /C ""C:\Program Files (x86)\zec-qt-wallet\zcashd.exe" -rescan"`
 * Windows (binaries): `zcashd.exe -rescan` from the directory of the downloaded binaries.